Steelerfan840/Tik-Tac-Toe/README.md

 Directions: Download all files from the repository.
 Then upload them to your server, once they are uploaded, load index.html into your browser.

-Future Improvements: No improvements are pending
+Future Improvements: I plan on updating this game with some additional functionality including a reset button, and highlighting a winner

 License information: Free to use